Hauptman-Woodward Medical Research Institute: History

 In 2001, BWI became a founding partner of the Buffalo Niagara Medical Campus "BNMC," and created the University at Buffalo Department of Structural Biology.
 Dr. George DeTitta was appointed Executive Director and CEO and Dr. Walter Pangborn was appointed to Executive Vice President.
 Shortly thereafter, four new scientists were added.
 As the University at Buffalo and Roswell Park Comprehensive Cancer Center, both members of BNMC, began plans to construct new facilities, HWI joined to form the Buffalo Life Sciences Complex which is located in the heart of the BNMC adjacent to the UB and Roswell Park sites.
 CannonDesign was retained along with architect Mehrdad Yazdani to design a research and office complex and construction of the Structural Biology Research Center began in August 2003, through the support of New York State, the Federal Government, local foundations, community leaders, and individuals, as well as financing through KeyBank.
 BWI moved into the new facility in April 2005, and have since recruited four additional scientists to the facility.
+In 2025 the Institute merged with the University at Buffalo to become the University at Buffalo Hauptman-Woodward Institute.

 Leadership

 On April 1, 2008, George DeTitta stepped down as CEO to return to full-time work in the lab and on July 1, 2008, Eaton E. (Ed) Lattman, formerly a Professor of Biophysics at Johns Hopkins University became HWI's new CEO.
-Ed was previously the Dean of Research and Graduate Education at Hopkins.
+Ed was previously the dean of research and graduate education at Hopkins.

-On December 1, 2014, Dr. Edward H. Snell was appointed CEO following eight years of service to HWI as a Senior Research Scientist.
+On December 1, 2014, Dr. Edward H. Snell was appointed CEO following eight years of service to HWI as a senior research scientist.
+In 2024, after almost a decade in the position, he transitioned to Chief Scientific Officer.
 Before joining HWI, Dr. Snell was a staff scientist in NASA’s Structural Biology Laboratory at the Marshall Space Flight Center in Huntsville, Alabama.